sqlc-dev/sqlc/docs/howto/push.md

 ### Tags

+You can provide tags to associate with a push, primarily as a convenient reference when using `sqlc verify` with the `against` argument.

-Each push can be associated with a set of tags.
-Tags only refer to a single push and are overwritten by subsequent `push` commands.
+Tags only refer to a single push, so if you pass an existing tag to `push` it will overwrite the previous reference.

 ```shell
 $ sqlc push --tag main